-The first Thai restaurant in Australia was the ‘Siam’ in Sydney, opened in 1976.
-The Patee Thai restaurant claims to be the longest established Thai Restaurant in Melbourne and opened in Brunswick Street, Fitzroy, in 1983.
-By 1989, Thai cuisine had even penetrated the Italian stronghold of Carlton, when Lemongrass opened in Lyon Street.
+The first Thai restaurant in Australia was the Bahn Thai, which opened in Melbourne’s St Kilda Road in June 1976.
+It was closely followed by the ‘Siam’ in Sydney, and another Thai restaurant in Perth.
+The Patee Thai restaurant, in Fitzroy, is the oldest Thai Restaurant still operating in Melbourne.
+It opened in 1983.
 By the end of the 1980s, Thai cuisine began to rival Chinese as a casual dining choice.

 According to Museum Victoria, the first known Thai migrants arrived in Australia in 1901.
 In the 1920s, a representative of King Rama VI of Thailand arrived to purchase racehorses and there were further diplomatic and trade visits in subsequent decades.
 After the Colombo plan was launched in 1950, sponsoring Asian students to study here, the number of Thai people in Australia increased.